How to Choose Video Cloud Storage for Creators

 Frequently Asked Questions

-The best cloud storage for video editing combines streaming preview, professional format support (ProRes, RAW), and frame-accurate commenting for reviews.
+The top cloud storage for video editing combines streaming preview, professional format support (ProRes, RAW), and frame-accurate commenting for reviews.
 For teams, look for usage-based pricing rather than per-seat costs.
 Fast.io and Frame.io both handle video workflows well, with Fast.io saving money for larger teams and Frame.io offering tighter Adobe integration.

 How much cloud storage do I need for videos?